madhuripawle18/KBS-Project/README.md

 **Hanumasri Bollepalli:**
 - Created github repository and researched about the dataset and framed research question.
-- Performed Pre-processing on the dataset and created the Dashboard using DataStudio
 - Researched all the qwicklabs and reference papers to get an overview of working with BigQuery.
-- Worked on Evaluation and Prediction of model.
 - Worked on the documentation and presentation.

 **Pavanitha Jampala:**